dbt-labs/docs.getdbt.com/website/docs/tutorial/schedule-a-job.md

 2. Click the `merge to master` button

 ### dbt CLI

 <LoomVideo id="b07d7efe3f054e3bb357b4bccd805e70" />

 1. Add all your changes to git: `git add -A`
 2. Commit your changes: `git commit -m "Add customers model, tests, docs"`
 3. Push your changes to your repository: `git push`
-4. Navigate to your repository, and open a Pull Request to merge the code into your master branch.
+4. Navigate to your repository, and open a pull request to merge the code into your master branch.

 ## Connect dbt Cloud to your repository

 Connecting dbt Cloud to your repository will allow you to have the latest code whenever your dbt project runs.

 :::info